crimsix-7/The-Midnight-Labyrinth-Game/README.md

     Navigate to the directory where you saved the executable.
     Double-click on the executable ending with .exe or Apple File System to run it.
     Test the executable to ensure it runs correctly.
+# What to Expect.

+    Sound Effects: Players can expect sound effects when they die, which will be an electronic buzz.

+    Special Items: Players will have access to a special item (Potion) that will boost their speed and another item (Blue line) that will remove the speed boost.            implemeting the special items usecase.

+    AI Bot: The game will feature an AI bot that will chase the player, using a pathfinding algorithm.
+This usecase is implemented such that i bot avoids obstacles to      reach the Player within the shortest distance possible.

+    Player Maneuverability: Players will be able to navigate through a maze, using various maneuvers to evade the AI bot and reach their goals.
+The game's mechanics        will allow players to avoid the AI bot QUite smoothly.

 Congratulations, you are ready to play THE MIDNIGHT LABYRINTH